soulshake/demo-cruncher/README.md

 This is a simple demo app to demonstrate cluster autoscaling on EKS.

 A `queue-watcher` deployment is created, which monitors an SQS queue.
-When messages appear in the queue, the deployment creates enough Kubernetes jobs to handle each message.
+When messages appear in the queue, the deployment:

-Each job pops a message from the queue, processes it, and deletes it.
+- receives a message from the queue
+- creates a Kubernetes job to process it
+- deletes the message from the queue

 If more resources are needed, the cluster autoscaler kicks in to add more nodes.